Signature Service API

 # Overview

-class is designed for customizing the PDF signature validation logic.
+The SignatureService class is designed for customizing the PDF signature validation logic.
 By configuring a custom signature verification callback, developers can forward signature validation requests to backend services or integrate third-party verification mechanisms.

 # Main Methods